 Using a little creative portrait photography technique means thinking outside of the box.
 You can take traditional "safe" portrait poses of your subject first.
 Then get a little creative.
 Here are 5 techniques to make your portrait photography stand out.
+This small gallery will give you creative ideas you can copy.

 This is an interesting portrait portrait created by one single light source behind the subject.
 Combined with the library environment, it's an intriguing story telling pose that reveals something about the interests of the subject being photographed.

 Backgrounds can make or break a photograph.
 Look for backgrounds that either have very little detail and distractions or that have patterns or texture that go with your subject.
+One of the biggest mistakes in portrait photography is bad background technique.

 With this sibling portrait, the background chosen has a repeating pattern that doesn't detract from the subject.
 Try backgrounds that are simple.
 Dark solid colors tend to be less distracting than well lit backgrounds with bright colors.